 This may take some research.
 Consider all the problems you may encounter first and match them to a plant that can solve this – this is greatly helped if you have taken observations from the planting location (i.e water flow, sun, soil type, weed patterns, etc).

-Make sure you consider problems with little or too much water, little or too much shade, poor soil, rampant pests, aggressive weeds, heavy fruits or nuts from the anchor.
+Make sure you consider problems with little or too much water, little or too much shade, poor soil, rampant pests, aggressive weeds, and heavy fruits or nuts from the anchor.

 The companions you choose should aim to manage and tackle these issues.
 You want more than one plant to serve each function – i.e multiple plants for pest management, weed suppression, soil protection and so on.